Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 ## 3. Membership

-### Individual Membership
+### A. Individual Membership

 Individuals may become Members of the Club and enjoy the right to vote in Club elections as long as they maintain Active Membership.

-### Corporate Membership and Associates
+### B. Corporate Membership and Associates

 Corporations may join the Club as a Member.
 Corporate Members will be given a limited number of Associate positions to give to individuals associated with the Corporation.

-Associates are individuals who enjoy the benefit of the Corporation's Membership without needing to maintain an individual Membership.
+Associates are individuals who enjoy some benefit of the Corporation's Membership without needing to maintain an individual Membership.

 Corporate Associates shall elect from amongst themselves one Corporate Delegate, to serve a term of one year.
 Each Delegate shall act as representative of their Corporation's Membership to the Club and shall be given one vote in all Club elections on behalf of the Corporation and their Associates.